biotorrents/announcement/README.md

 # How to host a seedbox

-If you have a server at your lab or home, and you expect to produce sequence data or bioinformatics studies, I humbly beseech you to host a seedbox.
+If you have a server at your lab or home, and you expect to produce sequence or imaging data, or bioinformatics toolkits, I humbly beseech you to host a seedbox.
 It's a BitTorrent client daemon that other peers can reach 24/7 at a consistent port in the ephemeral range.

 All peers connect over TCP to the [BioTorrents.de tracker reverse proxy](https://biotorrents.de) on port 443, which then directs peers to form UDP connections at specific ports.